resoft-labs/InputLog-LibreOffice-external/README.md

-# LibreOffice-external
+# Inputlog-LibreOffice-extension external application example

-Simple example standalone application capable of doing these things (in this order):
+An example standalone application capable of doing these things (in this order):

 - Start a libreoffice with the command line required to allow remote access
 - Start a logging session using this libreoffice